 CHATHAM HOUSE ONLINE ARCHIVE For almost a century, Chatham House has been at the heart of international debate.
 A world-leading think tank offering independent analysis and research on international affairs, it has helped the leading players in international affairs and organisations make informed decisions about national, regional, and global issues.
-A key component is the collection of texts, audio recordings, and transcripts of major figures in global politics speaking at Chatham House from 1920 onwards.
-Module 1, 1920-1979 This searchable online archive brings the international affairs knowledge and expertise of the world's number-one non-U.S. think tank directly to the desktops of researchers and students.
+A key component is the collection of texts, audio recordings, and transcripts of major figures in global politics speaking at Chatham House from 1920 onward.
+Module 1: Publications and Archives of the Royal Institute of International Affairs, 1920-1979 This searchable online archive brings the international affairs knowledge and expertise of the world's numberone non-U.S. think tank directly to the desktops of researchers and students.
 It contains over 59 years of high-level documentation, analysis, and research on global trends and key events and issues.
 Topics covered in this one-of-a-kind archive include issues and discussions from the Paris Peace Conference in 1919 through World War II, the Cold War, the Suez Crisis, and up to the fall of the Shah of Iran in 1979.

+Module 2: Publications and Archives of the Royal Institute of International Affairs, 1980-2008

-Module 2, 1980-2008 Module 2 covers European integration, the fall of the Berlin Wall and the end of communist rule in Russia and Eastern Europe, the Cold War, the continuing conflict in the Middle East, the end of apartheid in South Africa, the rapid expansion of globalisation, and concerns for climate change.
-No other digital collection offers the following material: - British Commonwealth Conferences, 1933-1965 - Chatham House books/ monographs - Chatham House briefing papers - Chatham House pamphlets - Chatham House reports - Institute of Pacific Affairs Conferences, 1926-1961 - Meetings/speeches with audio recordings and transcripts - Refugee Survey, 1939- 1945 - Review of the Foreign Press, 1939-1945 - Survey of Commonwealth Affairs, 1931-1962 and Documents and Speeches of C. A. - Survey of International Affairs, 1920-1963 and Documents of I.A.
+Module 2 covers European integration, the fall of the Berlin Wall and the end of Communist rule in Russia and Eastern Europe, the Cold War, the continuing conflict in the Middle East, the end of apartheid in South Africa, the rapid expansion of globalization, and concerns for climate change.

+No other digital collection offers the following material:

+- British Commonwealth Conferences, 1933-1965

+- Chatham House books/monographs

+- Chatham House briefing papers

+- Chatham House pamphlets

+- Chatham House reports

+- Institute of Pacific Affairs Conferences, 1926-1961

+- Meetings/speeches with

+- audio recordings and transcripts

+- Refugee Survey, 1939-1945

+- Review of the Foreign Press, 1939-1945

+- Survey of Commonwealth Affairs, 1931-1962 and Documents and Speeches of C.A.

+- Survey of International Affairs, 1920-1963 and Documents of I.A.
 1928-1963